|AGENDA||LOGISTICS||PARTNERS & SPONSORS||SPEAKERS||REGISTER|

 A member of the World Green Building Council’s Corporate Advisory Board and the Urban Land Institute Women’s Leadership Initiative Singapore Steering Committee, Esther is also a committee member of the Global Compact Network Singapore, which is the local network of UN Global Compact for CSR.
 Her latest appointments include: member of the UNEP Finance Initiative Property Working Group, GRI Corporate Leadership Group for Integrated Reporting and Sustainable Stock Exchanges’ Green Finance Advisory Group.
 The founder of the Women4Green network, Esther is committed to engaging and empowering women in the male dominated green industries to drive the sustainability agenda.

-At UN Environment, Butch Bacani leads the Principles for Sustainable Insurance (PSI), the largest collaborative initiative between the UN and the insurance industry.
-Endorsed by the UN Secretary-General and insurance CEOs, the PSI serves as a global framework for the insurance industry to address environmental, social and governance issues as risk managers, insurers and investors, and a global initiative to strengthen the industry’s contribution to building resilient, inclusive and sustainable communities and economies.
+Butch Bacani leads UN Environment’s Principles for Sustainable Insurance Initiative (PSI), the largest collaborative initiative between the UN and the insurance industry.
+Endorsed by the UN Secretary-General and insurance industry CEOs, the PSI serves as a global framework for the insurance industry to address environmental, social and governance issues as risk managers, insurers and investors—and a global initiative to strengthen the industry’s contribution to building resilient, inclusive and sustainable communities and economies.
 Developed by UN Environment’s Finance Initiative, the PSI was launched at the 2012 UN Conference on Sustainable Development.

-Butch led the global research, consultation and drafting process that produced the PSI in 2012, and UN Environment’s insurance and investment programmes from 2006-10, including its activities with the Principles for Responsible Investment.
-He has authored or contributed to pioneering studies, including the first sustainable insurance study; first global sustainability survey of the insurance industry; first global insurance industry survey of cities, SMEs and climate risks; industry statements and commitments on climate change, disaster risks, tobacco risks, and oceans; and a legal roadmap on fiduciary duty and responsible investment.
-Before the UN, Butch was in the insurance industry for over a decade, working with leading insurers and reinsurers worldwide.
+Butch led the global research, consultation and drafting process that created the PSI in 2012, and UN Environment’s insurance and investment programmes from 2006 to 2010, including activities with the Principles for Responsible Investment.
+He has shaped global insurance industry commitments to address climate change, disaster risks, tobacco risks and illegal fishing; and to protect World Heritage Sites.
+Butch has authored or contributed to pioneering studies, including the first sustainable insurance study; first global sustainability survey of the insurance industry; first global insurance industry survey of cities, SMEs and climate risks; and a legal roadmap on fiduciary duty and responsible investment.
+Before the UN, he was in the insurance industry for over a decade, working with leading insurers and reinsurers worldwide.

 Executive Vice President, Responsible Banking, YES BANK